psadil/maps-2-models/README.md

 targets::tar_make()
 ```

 Note that these analyses are embarrassingly parallel, so if multiple cores are available then it may be beneficial to use [crew](https://books.ropensci.org/targets/crew.html).
-The [_hcp_ptfce.R](_hcp_ptfce.R) script has examples of doing so (commented out).
+The [_targets.R](_targets.R) script has examples of doing so (commented out).

 ### Figures